 Let your puppy sniff and interact with the cat.
 Likely, the cat will hiss and show fear or distaste for the puppy.
 Make sure that the puppy is safe from the cat’s claws.

 Praise Your Puppy when it Ignores the Cat

 After a few minutes, the cat will likely retreat to some distant corner of the room and begin ignoring you.

 When your puppy focuses on you instead of the cat, reward it.
 At this time, your daily socialization session is complete.
-In the meantime, keep the animals as separate as possible so that you do not stress out your cat.
+In the meantime, keep the animals as separate as possible, so you do not stress out your cat.

 As the cat prowls around the room, call your puppy to you.
 Give it a treat when it ignores the cat and comes to you instead.
 In time, this will teach both animals to get along.